-In February 2022, the compensation committee approved annual equity awards for Mr. Gu, Mr. Datta, and Ms. Counselman as incentives for future financial and individual performance, to retain such executive officers and in recognition of each person's individual potential for future impact and contributions to Upstart.
-Our CEO's equity awards were approved by the compensation committee, after consultation with the other independent members of our Board.
+In February 2023, the compensation committee approved annual equity awards for Messrs.
+Datta and Gu as incentives for future financial and individual performance, to retain such executive officers and in recognition of each person's individual potential for future impact and contributions to Upstart.
+Mr. Darling was not granted an annual equity award in 2023 because he joined Upstart in December 2022 and received an equity award at that time.
+Our CEO's equity awards were approved by the independent members of our Board based on the recommendation of the compensation committee.

-In the case of Mr. Datta, Mr. Girouard and Ms. Counselman, these equity awards consisted of both options to purchase shares of our common stock and RSU awards that may be settled for shares of our common stock.
-The compensation committee targeted 50% of the economic value in RSU awards and 50% in stock options (valued at approximately 2.2:1 ratio of shares subject to options versus RSUs based on the approximate underlying fair market values of the two types of equity awards) and believed that this proportion of the two types of equity awards provided the appropriate incentives for stock price performance while aligning the interests of our executives officers with the interests of our stockholders.
-These equity awards were consistent with our "boxcar" vesting strategy of granting equity awards that are subject to a time-based vesting requirement and do not begin to vest until the end of the vesting period of their other equity awards, rather than being layered on top of existing equity awards that are already vesting.
+With respect to Messrs.
+Datta and Gu, the equity awards consisted of both options to purchase shares of our common stock and RSU awards that may be settled for shares of our common stock.
+The compensation committee targeted 50% of the economic value in RSU awards and 50% in stock options (valued at approximately 1.9:1 ratio of shares subject to options versus RSUs based on the approximate underlying fair market values of the two types of equity awards) and believed that this proportion of the two types of equity awards provided the appropriate incentives for stock price performance while aligning the interests of such executives officers with the interests of our stockholders.
+With respect to our CEO, the compensation committee structured the equity award to consist solely of stock options in order to maximize the incentive to focus on stock price performance and create the strongest possible alignment between our CEO and the interests of our stockholders.